-I So many have asked about my planner: 1) It’s a planner specifically designed for moms and can be purchased HERE.
+So many have asked about my planner: 1) It’s a planner specifically designed for moms and can be purchased HERE.
 2) Yes, I love it, and it’s totally worth the money.
 2023 update: Now these planners are very different, but still wonderful and totally customizable, which I love!

 I never actually planned on being a working mom, and yet, here I am.
-Thanks to the economy, school debt, and a few other factors, the Maestro and I decided it was better if I started to work more once Sophia entered first grade last year.
+Thanks to the economy, school debt, and a few other factors, my husband and I decided it was better if I started to work more once our youngest entered first grade last year.
 And so I did.